Here is the Real Presence Radio Interview on Saints with Bishop Daniel Felton & Fr. Richard Kunst

 Pope Francis has called an Ordinary Public Consistory for a vote on several causes for canonization.

-The Consistory will take place on Monday, 3 May at 10 am Rome time, in the Consistory Hall in the Apostolic Palace, where he will preside at the celebration of Terce (Mid-Morning Prayer), with the Consistory following immediately.
+The Consistory took place on Monday, 3 May at 10 am Rome time, in the Consistory Hall in the Apostolic Palace, where he will preside at the celebration of Terce (Mid-Morning Prayer), with the Consistory following immediately.